agentmorris/MegaDetector/megadetector.md

 python megadetector\detection\run_detector.py
 ```

-To use this script on Linux/Mac, when you open a new Mambaforge prompt, don't forget to do this:
+To use this script on Linux/Mac, when you open a new Miniforge prompt, don't forget to do this:

 ```batch
 cd ~/git/MegaDetector